Skip to footer content

 $vbLabelText $csharpLabel

-Apryse C# also supports redacting sensitive information from PDF documents, an essential feature for compliance and privacy concerns.
-This allows developers to permanently remove or obscure text and images within a PDF.
+Apryse C# supports redacting sensitive information from PDF documents—essential for compliance and privacy concerns.
+This feature allows permanent removal or obscuring of text and images within PDFs.

 using pdftron;